CollegeBoreal/INF1087-200-20H-02/5.Conteneurs/300111671/README.md

 Setting Docker configuration on the remote daemon...
 Checking connection to Docker...
 Docker is up and running!
-To see how to connect your Docker Client to the Docker Engine running on this virtual machine, run: C:\Program Files\Docker\Docker\Resources\bin\docker-machine.exe env cb-gcp-abbas
+To see how to connect your Docker Client to the Docker Engine running on this virtual machine, run: C:\ProgramData\chocolatey\lib\docker-machine\bin\docker-machine.exe env cb-gcp-delux
 ```
 - Pour activer la machine :

 ```
-$  eval $(docker-machine env cb-gcp-abbas)
+$  eval $(docker-machine env cb-gcp-delux)
 ```
 ```
 $ docker-machine active